evanszymkowicz/upcoming-schedule-email/README.md

 # upcoming-schedule-email
 ![espn-email](src/assets/img/espn-email.png)

+# Sept 12
+- added another email </br>
+- significant refactoring to make better use of handlebars

 ## Build Commands

 Run `npm start` to kick off the build process.
 A new browser tab will open with a server pointing to your project files.